midu16/midu16.github.io/_posts/2026-07-01-observability-driven-llm.markdown

 1. **Hardware Alignment**: GFX overrides for GPU stability.
 2. **Performance Tuning**: 64k context and Flash Attention for agentic utility.
 3. **Infrastructure Standards**: Rootless Podman with volume persistence.
  4. **Full Observability**: Prometheus integration to eliminate the "black box" problem.
+ 5. **Human Interface**: Open WebUI for RAG and orchestration.

 *The goal isn't just to run a model; it's to know exactly why that model is slow, where the bottleneck is, and how to scale it.
 Now you have the blueprint—go build your own ironclad inference station.*